tomaspcosta/haskell-usecase-to-plantuml/README.md

         * Generate a `.puml` file.

 6.  **Generate the PlantUML Diagram**:
-    * After defining the diagram through the interactive menus, choose the option to generate a `.puml` file. [cite: 6]
+    * After defining the diagram through the interactive menus, choose the option to generate a `.puml` file.
     * The program will prompt for a filename or use a default.
     * Open the generated `.puml` file in a PlantUML-compatible tool (e.g., PlantUML web server, VS Code extension, standalone JAR) to visualize the diagram.